 gnovis is Georgetown University’s student-operated, peer-reviewed, academic journal of Communication, Culture & Technology.
 Our mission is to present interdisciplinary scholarship and support a forum in which graduate students from around the globe can explore the intersection of technology, culture, media, and politics through original research.

-Submissions are now closed for the Fall 2018 journal!
+Submissions are now closed for the Spring 2019 journal!

 Published in both hard copy and digital formats each semester, gnovis Journal provides a professional space for interdisciplinary dialogue among graduate students.
 We maintain rigorous standards through our editorial staff and double-blind peer review process to create a product that is genuinely unique in its relevance to today’s sociological and technological issues.
 Authorial candidates are given in-depth feedback about their work and accepted authors have the opportunity to present at a mini-conference held at Georgetown University and be published in Digital Georgetown.
-Deadline for submitting papers for our Fall 2018 issue is 11:59 PM on Friday, September 21st, 2018.
+Deadline for submitting papers for our Spring 2019 issue is 11:59 PM on Friday, February 1st, 2019.

 Is my paper a good fit for gnovis?